concurrencylabs/lambda-env-config/README.md

 More details in the following post:

 https://www.concurrencylabs.com/blog/configure-your-lambda-function-like-a-champ-sail-smoothly/

+### Lambda Environment Variables

+In this example, the Lambda function gets config values from Lambda Environment Variables that are configured for the function itself.
+It gets the right value based on the current stage (DEV, TEST, PROD)

 ### Store configuration files in S3 (s3-config folder)
 In this example, the Lambda function fetches config files from an S3 bucket defined